Ghadjeres/DeepBach/README.md

 Select a zone in the chorale and click on the compose button.

-This plugin only generates C major/A minor chorales with cadences every to bars.
+This plugin only generates C major/A minor chorales with cadences every two bars.
 This is a limitation of the plugin, not the model itself.

-Please consider citing this work or email me if you use DeepBach in musical projects.
+Please consider citing this work or emailing me if you use DeepBach in musical projects.

 ### Pretrained model
 A pretrained model is available [here](https://www.dropbox.com/sh/qlcxv3dzj5zpcu5/AAB0PD55W3DCTJxQIRCNSbW1a?dl=0).